zhaoshijie1248/Capstone-zillow-prediction/README.md

 - The main challenge was building the model based on the residuals of a powerful machine learning model (Zestimate system).
 - The amount of missing information in each attribute also contributed to the model's limitations.
 - Hardware limitations prevented building an imputation model using all 27 million records.
-- Exploring different imputation techniques and leveraging xgboost's inbuilt ability to handle missing values could be potential future improvements.
+- Exploring different feature selection techniques and leveraging xgboost's inbuilt ability to handle missing values could be potential future improvements.
 - Further investigation is needed to improve the linear regression model's R squared value, which suggests it couldn't effectively explain the underlying data.